COMMONLY ASKED QUESTIONS

 They have an order from a physician.

-Aetna, Gateway Medicare, Gateway Health Plan, HA Advantra, Health America, Humana, Highmark, Medicare, United Healthcare, VA, Auto Insurance accepted case by case, Injury Claims accepted case by case and Infusion Services- most insurances accepted.
+Aetna, Cigna, Gateway Medicare, Gateway Health Plan, HA Advantra, Health America, Humana, Highmark, Medicare, United Healthcare, VA, Auto Insurance accepted case by case, Injury Claims accepted case by case and Infusion Services- most insurances accepted.

 How do I chose a home health agency?